axelvaldez/radical-companies/_posts/2-missing-chapters/2022-05-05-rgov-unpolished-thoughts.markdown

   </div>

 <h1>Evolution, Interrupted</h1>
-   <p>As I see it, the <span class="_paradigm">Radical</span> model of co-ownership and co-management is the next stage in collaboration.
-Everything humanity has accomplished has been based on collaboration, but we have acted as if dominance by a few is the only way to achieve anything.<a href="#en04"><sup id="bm04">&hairsp;&nabla;&hairsp;</sup></a></p>
+ <p>As I see it, the next step in collaboration is co-ownership and co-management.
+Everything humanity has accomplished has been based on collaboration, but we have acted as if dominance by a few is the only way to do anything.<a href="#en04"><sup id="bm04">&hairsp;&nabla;&hairsp;</sup></a></p>
-   <p>The dominance model of collaboration has become an obstacle to real progress and it is now getting in the way of the next surge of human accomplishments.
-Now it&rsquo;s time to move on and build on the foundation of interdependence towards a higher level of collaboration.</p>
+ <p>Dominance is now getting in the way of the next surge of human accomplishments.
+Now it&rsquo;s time to move on and build on the <span class="_paradigm">Radical Foundation</span> towards a higher level of collaboration.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>